maelfabien/maelfabien.github.io/_pages/ml.md

 [Large Scale Kernel Methods](https://maelfabien.github.io/machinelearning/largescale/) : Kernel methods offer a great way to solve complex problems.
 However, it gets computationally hard to implement them at scale.
 This is being solved by Large Scale Kernel methods.

+## Natural Language Processing

+[Text Preprocessing](https://maelfabien.github.io/machinelearning/NLP_1/) : Preprocessing in Natural Language Processing (NLP) is the process by which we try to "standardize" the text we want to analyze.

+[Text Embedding with Bag-Of-Words and TF-IDF](https://maelfabien.github.io/machinelearning/NLP_2/) : In order to analyze text and run algorithms on it, we need to embed the text.
+The notion of embedding simply means that we'll conver the input text into a set of numerical vectors that can be used into algorithms.
+In this article, we'll cover BOW and TF-IDF, two simple techniques for embedding.

+[Text Embedding with Word2Vec](https://maelfabien.github.io/machinelearning/NLP_3/) : A deeper dive into the state of the art embedding technique : Word2Vec.

 ## Graph Analysis and Graph Learning

 [Introduction to Graphs](https://maelfabien.github.io/machinelearning/graph_1/) : What is a graph ?
 Where are graphs being used ?
 What are the components of a graph ?